maci3k/sql-tasks/README.md

 ## Summary

-Primitive one-table schema with example 20 records is provided.
-The table contains even too specific information about dog breeds size.
-The task is to provide SQL view that will horizontally aggregate sizes and also convert measures units.
+Primitive one-table schema with 20 sample records is provided.
+The table contains too specific information about dog breeds size.
+The task is to provide SQL view that will horizontally aggregate sizes and also convert measure units.

 ## Goal